anmonteiro/piaf/README.md

 ### Building

-Run `dune build` to build, `dune build --watch` to run a watcher dameon that will build incremenetally.
+Run `dune build` to build, `dune build --watch` to run a watcher dameon that will build incrementally.

 ### Running examples

 Run `dune exec examples/docs/readme.exe` to run the simple example above.

-Run `dune exec bin/carl.exe` to run the `carl`, the `curl`-like example.
+Run `dune exec bin/carl.exe` to run `carl`, the `curl`-like example.

 ## License & Copyright

 Copyright (c) 2019 António Nuno Monteiro

 piaf is distributed under the 3-Clause BSD License, see [LICENSE](./LICENSE).